davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 If you've ever ued the `ping` command to check if you're online, heartbeating is pretty much the same concept.
 A heartbeat is a request/response pair.
 To start a heartbeat, one node sends a request, asking "Are you still online?"
 As soon as it can, the other node responds, "Yes, I am!"
 If a node has gone offline, it will not have the opportunity to send a response to the heartbeat request, so getting a response to your heartbeat request is pretty strong evidence the other node is still online.

 By having each node periodically send heartbeats to all other nodes and track who did and did not respond, we can build local information on each node tracking which peers are online or offline.
 Assuming each node either is online and responding to all heartbeats, or offline and not responding to any heartbeats, all nodes should end up with an identical faulted/non-faulted map in local memory.
-That's one subproblem checked off.
+So that's one subproblem checked off.

 ### Selecting a Leader